220cm in Feet and Inches: A thorough look to Metric-Imperial Conversion

 Understanding the Approximation

 It's crucial to note that the conversion above involves an approximation.
 The conversion factor between meters and feet (3.28084) is an approximation itself, based on the internationally accepted definition of a meter.
-Using a more precise conversion factor would yield a slightly more accurate result.
-However, for most practical purposes, the approximation obtained is sufficiently accurate.
+On top of that, using a more precise conversion factor would yield a slightly more accurate result.
+On the flip side, for most practical purposes, the approximation obtained is sufficiently accurate.

 Practical Applications and Examples